charbileigh/charbileigh/README.md

 🌸🌸
 I firmly believe in the importance of continual learning and growth.
 I am always seeking new challenges and opportunities to expand my technical knowledge and skills.
-I hold a Bachelor of Science (Hons) in Mechanical and Mechatronic Engineering,
+I hold a Bachelor of Science in Mechanical and Mechatronic Engineering,
 and a Postgraduate Degree in Disability Studies from the University of Cape Town (UCT).
 🌸🌸
 ```